pieterkl/sonar-scanner-msbuild/sonar-docs/analysis/scan/sonarscanner-for-msbuild.md

 Parameter|Description
 ---|---
-`/k:<project-key>`|[required] Specifies the key of the analyzed project in SonarQube `/n:<project name>`|[optional] Specifies the name of the analyzed project in SonarQube.
-Adding this argument will overwrite the project name in SonarQube if it already exists.
+`/k:<project-key>`|[required] Specifies the key of the analyzed project in <!-- sonarqube -->SonarQube<!-- sonarqube --><!-- sonarcloud -->SonarCloud<!-- sonarcloud -->
+`/n:<project name>`|[optional] Specifies the name of the analyzed project in <!-- sonarqube -->SonarQube<!-- sonarqube --><!-- sonarcloud -->SonarCloud<!-- sonarcloud -->.
+Adding this argument will overwrite the project name in <!-- sonarqube -->SonarQube<!-- sonarqube --><!-- sonarcloud -->SonarCloud<!-- sonarcloud --> if it already exists.
 `/v:<version>`|[recommended] Specifies the version of your project.
 <!-- sonarcloud --> `/o:<organization>`|[required] Specifies the name of the target organization in SonarCloud. <!-- /sonarcloud -->
-`/d:sonar.login=<username> or <token>`| [optional] Specifies the username or access token to authenticate with to SonarQube.
+`/d:sonar.login=<username> or <token>`| [optional] Specifies the username or access token to authenticate with to <!-- sonarqube -->SonarQube<!-- sonarqube --><!-- sonarcloud -->SonarCloud<!-- sonarcloud -->.
 If this argument is added to the begin step, it must also be added on the end step.
-`/d:sonar.password=<password>`|[optional] Specifies the password for the SonarQube username in the `sonar.login` argument.
+`/d:sonar.password=<password>`|[optional] Specifies the password for the <!-- sonarqube -->SonarQube<!-- sonarqube --><!-- sonarcloud -->SonarCloud<!-- sonarcloud --> username in the `sonar.login` argument.
 This argument is not needed if you use authentication token.
 If this argument is added to the begin step, it must also be added on the end step.
 `/d:sonar.verbose=true`|[optional] Sets the logging verbosity to detailed.
 Add this argument before sending logs for troubleshooting.
-`/d:<analysis-parameter>=<value>`|[optional] Specifies an additional SonarQube [analysis parameter](/analysis/analysis-parameters/), you can add this argument multiple times.
+`/d:<analysis-parameter>=<value>`|[optional] Specifies an additional <!-- sonarqube -->SonarQube<!-- sonarqube --><!-- sonarcloud -->SonarCloud<!-- sonarcloud --> [analysis parameter](/analysis/analysis-parameters/), you can add this argument multiple times.

 For detailed information about all available parameters, see [Analysis Parameters](/analysis/analysis-parameters/).

 [[warning]]
 | ![](/images/exclamation.svg) The "begin" step will modify your build like this:
-| * the active `CodeAnalysisRuleSet` will be updated to match the SonarQube quality profile
+| * the active `CodeAnalysisRuleSet` will be updated to match the <!-- sonarqube -->SonarQube<!-- sonarqube --><!-- sonarcloud -->SonarCloud<!-- sonarcloud --> quality profile
 | * `WarningsAsErrors` will be turned off
 |
-| If your build process cannot tolerate these changes we recommend creating a second build job for SonarQube analysis.
+| If your build process cannot tolerate these changes we recommend creating a second build job for <!-- sonarqube -->SonarQube<!-- sonarqube --><!-- sonarcloud -->SonarCloud<!-- sonarcloud --> analysis.

 ### Build
 Between the `begin` and `end` steps, you need to build your project, execute tests and generate code coverage data.
 This part is specific to your needs and it is not detailed here.

 ### End
 The end step is executed when you add the "end" command line argument.
-It cleans the MSBuild hooks, collects the analysis data generated by the build, the test results, the code coverage and then uploads everything to SonarQube.
+It cleans the MSBuild hooks, collects the analysis data generated by the build, the test results, the code coverage and then uploads everything to <!-- sonarqube -->SonarQube<!-- sonarqube --><!-- sonarcloud -->SonarCloud<!-- sonarcloud -->.

 There are only two additional arguments that are allowed for the end step: